bonny/WordPress-Simple-History/readme.txt

 - Changed: New constant `SETTINGS_GENERAL_OPTION_GROUP`.
 Fixes https://wordpress.org/support/topic/constant-for-settings-option-group-name-option_group.
 - Fixed: Long log messages with no spaces would get cut of.
 Now all the message is shown, but with one or several line breaks.
+- Fixed: Some small CSS modification to make the page less "jumpy" while loading (for example setting a default height to the select2 input box).

 = 2.5.5 (April 2016) =